BioJulia/Bio.jl/docs/src/man/seq.md

 CTTAAA
 ```

-The reason is because the non-standard string literals allocate the BioSequence
+The reason is because the sequence literal is allocated before runtime, `s` in
-variable `s` before runtime, and so `s` in `foo` is always a reference to that one
+`foo` is always a reference to that one sequence that was allocated before the
-DNA sequence variable that was allocated before the runtime of your program.
+runtime of your program.
-So one DNA sequence is created, and then constantly pushed to every time `foo` is
+So one sequence is created, and then pushed to every time `foo` is called.
+Thus
-called.
+that one allocated sequence grows with every call of `foo`.

-If you wanted `foo` to create a new BioSequence variable each time it is called,
+If you wanted `foo` to create a new sequence each time it is called,
-the you can add a flag to the end of the non-standard string literals: a flag of 's'
+the you can add a flag to the end of the sequence literal: a flag of 's'
-means the sequence will be allocated before runtime as is the default behaviour with
+means the sequence will be allocated before runtime as is the default behaviour.
-no flags.
-However providing 'd' as the flag will make sure the Biological sequence is
+However providing 'd' as the flag will make sure that the sequence is
 allocated at runtime.
-So to change `foo` so as it creates a new sequence variable
+So to change `foo` so as it creates a new sequence
-each time it is as simple as adding the 'd' flag:
+each time it is called, simply add the 'd' flag to the sequence literal:

 ```jlcon
 julia> using Bio.Seq